yearn/yearn-vaults-v3/TECH_SPEC.md

 - role_manager: account that can assign and revoke Roles
 - profit_max_unlock_time: max amount of time profit will be locked before being distributed

+All deployment variables besides the `asset` can be updated post deployment.

 ## Normal Operation

 ### Deposits / Mints